 SNOM Annual Award Guidelines

-Each year the School Nurse Association of Minnesota is proud to recognize its outstanding members in the categories below.
-To nominate a SNOM member simply complete the Nomination Form.
-Nominations postmarked by April 20th are eligible for consideration.
-Send nomination forms to:
+Each year the School Nurse Organization of Minnesota is proud to recognize its outstanding members in the categories below.
+To nominate a SNOM member simply complete the Nomination Form by April 10.

-A candidate application form will be mailed to nominees upon receipt of your completed nomination form.
-Candidate application packets must be post marked by May 30 to be considered.
+A candidate application form will be sent to nominees upon receipt of your completed nomination form.
+Candidate application packets must be submitted by the application due date to be considered.

-The Awards Committee reviews and scores the nomination folders.
-Committee members will not score candidates from their own district or that they nominated.
+The Awards Committee assigns judges to review and score the nomination folders.
+Judges will not score candidates from their own district or in a category for which they made a nomination.
 Selection of recipient will be announced by the Executive Board to the SNOM Board at the August board meeting.
 The SNOM President will telephone selected nominee.
-The President and Chair will notify the recipient and all other nominees of the results by mail.
+The President will notify the recipient and all other nominees of the results.
 The award will be presented at the SNOM Annual Conference.

 The decision of the Committee is final and not open to appeal.
 All ballots will be destroyed upon notification of the selected nominee.